core-wg/oscore/draft-ietf-core-object-security.md

 If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window.

-### Re-registration of Observations
+### Replay of Notifications

 To prevent accepting replay of previously received notifications, the client may perform the following procedure after boot:

-* The client forgets about earlier registrations, removes all Notification Numbers and re-registers using Observe.
+* The client forgets about earlier registrations, removes all Notification Numbers and registers using Observe.

 # Processing {#processing}